primer/octicons/lib/jekyll-octicons/README.md

     {% octicon alert size:large class:"right left" aria-label:hi %}
     ```

+The minimum CSS you'll need in your jekyll site is in the [octicons][octicons] repository.
+You can also npm install that package and include `build/octicons.css` in your styles.

 ## Documentation

 For a full list of options available, see the [octicons_gem documentation](https://github.com/primer/octicons_gem#documentation)